Frequently Asked Questions

 Review of site and building construction applications includes the City of New Albany, City of Columbus, State Fire Marshal, Johnstown Monroe Fire Department, and the Franklin County Health Department.
 Environmental permits are reviewed and issued by the Ohio EPA, US Army Corps of Engineers and Ohio Department of Natural Resources.

-Every community right now has the opportunity to grow their economy in the form that they want as a result of this project.
+Every community has the opportunity to grow their economy in the form that they want as a result of this project.
 We’ll be part of a regional partnership to study housing, transportation, education and other elements related to the project.
 These are issues that the region will tackle together.
 Between the Engage New Albany Strategic Plan, our experience already at the business park, and the groundwork laid for this project already, this facility will fit well within the parameters of the New Albany International Business Park and our community.

 New Albany has no plans to issue bonds.
 The State of Ohio has committed to funding infrastructure improvements.